64 Walkway Ideas

 Pavers stand well on their own, laid in a row or side by side.
 Or, your paver walkway may consist of individual pavers surrounded by pea gravel or mulch.
 Another option is to place the pavers directly in the yard so that grass surrounds each.
 If you choose this look, make sure you set the stones low enough to clear your lawnmower blades.

-6. Concrete Walkway Ideas
+6. Unveiling Concrete Walkway Innovations

-One of the most widely-used walkway ideas is the basic concrete sidewalk.
+One of the most widely used walkway ideas is the basic concrete sidewalk.
 These walkways can curve, run straight, widen, or narrow.
 If you’re building a concrete patio, add a concrete walkway while the cement truck is there.
 You can jazz up the look of a plain concrete path by edging it with a brick or natural stone border.

 If you lack the experience to DIY a smooth concrete surface, look into reusable cement molds.
 These forms usually hold one bag of quick-mix concrete, making it easy to do this project yourself.
 Some molds give the appearance of randomly placed individual stones.
 You can tint the concrete to accentuate your home’s exterior.

 Stamped concrete is an option best done by someone with experience in concrete work.
-The plant applies texture, then a form stamps down to make lines resembling natural stone masonry.
+The plant applies texture, and then a form stamps down to make lines resembling natural stone masonry.
 You can use a trowel to bevel each section’s edges for a more realistic stone appearance.

 You can craft simple walkway ideas from any type of pathway material.
 Place concrete, natural stone, gravel, and wood in simple configurations.
 For a simple modern path, lay two sizes of circular concrete pavers between your driveway and your front door.
 For a more structured look, place a row of square or rectangular slate pavers in a straight line.